 - cilantro: use parsley if you don't like cilantro

 - green onions: you'll slice these very thinly

 - fresh ginger: finely grated.
 Use a kitchen rasp or microplane if you have one.

 - lime juice: freshly squeezed is always best

 - Thai chili pepper: just a hint.
 These are VERY hot, so you won't want to overpower your slaw.
 A few specks add a little heat and interest, but that's all you'll need.

-First, whisk together the ginger, lime juice and rice vinegar to make a simple dressing for this Asian slaw.
+First, whisk together the ginger, lime juice, and rice vinegar to make a simple dressing for this Asian slaw.

 Add a small amount of ginger first, then taste and add more if you like.
 (It's easy to overpower the sweet apple pears with too much ginger.)
-Set it aside to let the flavours blend.
+Set it aside to let the flavors blend.

 Next, prepare all the ingredients: Use a julienne tool, if you have one, to prepare the celery and pears.
 If not, you can grate the Asian pear and the celery or cut them with a sharp knife into fine matchsticks.

 Chop the cilantro, slice the green onions, and finely slice the Thai chili pepper.